Pictogram van een vrachtwagen, symbool voor verzending of levering. Free home delivery from €75

 - In case of non-payment by the consumer, the entrepreneur, subject to legal restrictions, has the right to charge the reasonable costs previously communicated to the consumer.

-Article 14 – Complaints Procedure
+Article 14 – Complaints procedure

-- The entrepreneur has a sufficiently publicized complaints procedure and handles the complaint in accordance with this complaints procedure.
+- The entrepreneur has a sufficiently publicized complaints procedure and handles the complaint in accordance with this procedure.
 Complaints about the execution of the agreement must be submitted to the entrepreneur fully and clearly described within 2 months after the consumer has discovered the defects.

-- Complaints submitted to the entrepreneur will be answered within a period of 14 days from the date of receipt.
+- Complaints submitted to the entrepreneur will be answered within 14 days from the date of receipt.
 If a complaint requires a foreseeable longer processing time, the entrepreneur will respond within the 14-day period with an acknowledgment of receipt and an indication of when the consumer can expect a more detailed response.

 - If the complaint cannot be resolved through mutual consultation, a dispute arises that is subject to the dispute resolution procedure.

 - A complaint does not suspend the obligations of the entrepreneur, unless the entrepreneur indicates otherwise in writing.
-If a complaint is found to be justified by the entrepreneur, the entrepreneur will, at its discretion, replace or repair the delivered products free of charge.
+If a complaint is found to be justified by the entrepreneur, the entrepreneur will, at their discretion, replace or repair the delivered products free of charge.

 Article 15 – Disputes

-- Only Dutch law applies to agreements between the entrepreneur and the consumer to which these general terms and conditions relate.
-Even if the consumer resides abroad.
+- Only Dutch law applies to agreements between the entrepreneur and the consumer to which these general terms and conditions relate, even if the consumer resides abroad.

 - The Vienna Sales Convention does not apply.

-Article 16 – Additional or deviating provisions
+Article 16 – Additional or Deviating Provisions

 Additional or deviating provisions from these general terms and conditions must not be to the detriment of the consumer and must be recorded in writing or in such a way that they can be stored by the consumer in an accessible manner on a durable data carrier.